 My route took me along Japacha creek.
 The flowing water was soothing, I wish I had time to dip my feet into the cool waters and rest.

 I finally found myself back at my car with plenty of time to make it to the party.
-All told this hike covered 14.4 miles in 7 hrs and minutes.
+All told this hike covered 14.4 miles in 7 hours.
 The total elevation gain was 2,775 feet.
 All in all a fantastic day on the trails.
 That makes 33 summits of the 100 this year.